N3bby/Shimarin/readme.md

 Shimarin is a (WIP) Self-Hosted Discord Music Bot written in Typescript.
 Most of the inspiration came from [jagrosh's music bot](https://github.com/jagrosh/MusicBot).

-Disclaimer: The code is currently a bit messy and needs automated tests
+Remark: The code is currently a bit messy and needs automated tests

 ## Features